Automatically set Due Dates in Risk Cloud

-Service Level Agreements, or SLAs, can be set in Risk Cloud to automatically set a Due Date for a Record.
+Service Level Agreements (SLAs) can be used in Risk Cloud to automatically set a Due Date for a Record.
 This is done in order to establish a standard number of days and/or hours that a user has to complete the Record before it is considered overdue.
+There are two types of SLAs: Workflow SLAs and Step SLAs.